Jews reject God so non-Jews can accept him

 and is waiting for him to pay it back?”
 36Everything comes from God, is sustained through God, and belongs to God.
 He deserves our praise forever.
 And that’s the truth.

 After Joshua led the invasion into what is now Israel and the Palestinian Territories, the tribe of Benjamin got assigned a tiny plug of ground just north of Jerusalem.
 The 12 tribes united into a single nation, but later split in two, with the northern Jewish nation of Israel and the southerners as Judah.
 The tribe of Benjamin was eventually absorbed into the tribe of Judah, which became the nation of Judah.

 Psalm 69:22-23.
 Bible experts debate what Paul was trying to communicate through this quote.
-The table may have meant the food that idol-worshiping Jews ate after sacrificing it in a pagan temple.
+The table may have meant the food that idol-worshipping Jews ate after sacrificing it in a pagan temple.
 Or it may have referred to Jews struggling to obey the Jewish laws, which included eating only kosher food.
-The bent backs may have referred to working as slaves, or having to constantly work hard to survive, or to bowing to cry in grief.
+The bent backs may have referred to working as slaves or having to constantly work hard to survive or to bowing to cry in grief.
 These are just a few of the possible ways of interpreting what Paul was hoping to communicate to the Romans.

-Paul seems to be referring to the strategy he mentioned in 11:11, “The intent is to make the Jews jealous enough to want it, too.”
+Paul seems to be referring to the strategy he mentioned in Romans 11:11, “The intent is to make the Jews jealous enough to want it too.”